 There are many methods you can use in Trello to keep things organized.
 The most used route is to set up a new board for each client.
 In each board, you can make lists that display the process you will use to get the project done.

 Trello utilizes a Kanban-style workflow where you move lists from right to left.
 If you have just started using Trello, you can start by creating basic lists like To-Do, Doing, and Done.
 For more complex work, you can always modify the list.

 In my writing profession, I use lists like, To Do, Doing, Completed for Review, Approved, Reviewed for Payment, and Paid.

-Each writing assignment I work on comes with a different topic, therefore, I don’t set up recurring tasks.
-Instead, I use the Calendar integration to view my writing board so I can visualize the work that is due within the week and month.
-This view also allows me to determine whether it’s possible to accept more work or accommodate extra clients.
+Each writing assignment I work on comes with a different topic.
+Therefore, I don’t set up recurring tasks.
+Instead, I use the Calendar integration to view my writing board to visualize the work due within the week and month.
+This view also allows me to determine whether accepting more work or accommodating extra clients is possible.

-When working on other projects, I usually set up a new board for every client.
+I usually set up a new board for every client when working on other projects.
 I then back up the workflow of each particular task.
-Here, every step of the process is contained in a list that has cards with deadlines.
-By using Trello business class, I can manage to add both the Calendar and Card Repeater integrations.
+Every process step is contained in a list of cards with deadlines.
+Using the Trello business class, I can add the Calendar and Card Repeater integrations.
 The calendar view helps me visualize the day’s pending tasks and ensure I don’t miss something.

 There are plenty of other third parties that can help freelancers like web developers, graphic designers, and photographers work more effectively.
-Trello’s site has a resourceful help and support page which can help you get the best out of the platform.
-There is also a blog that has great tips to help users manage their work and projects in a more professional way.
+Trello’s site has a resourceful help and support page to help you get the best out of the platform.
+A blog also has great tips to help users manage their work and projects more professionally.

 Trello for Freelancers